 - 9. To switch between different views, you can either swipe left / right on touch-enabled devices or use the View menuin the top-right corner or move between views with the Backward or Forward buttons. - 10.
 By tapping on a camera in a view it will be opened in a large view. - 11.
-In a camera's large view you can select to play back archive recordings by tapping on the Archive button: - 12.
-The playback can be started and stopped by clicking on the video and the usual playback buttons are available at the bottom.
+In a camera's large view you can select to play back archive recordings by tapping on the Archive

+- 12. The playback can be started and stopped by clicking on the video and the usual playback buttons are available at the bottom.
 Additionally, there is a shortcut menu on the right which allows you to select the playback of different intervals, including a custom one where you can enter a specific timeframe for playback. - 13.
-You can return to the large live view or to the view by clicking on the Back button: - 14.
-On PCs the Mobile Client also offers keyboard shortcuts for often used functions: - Application-wide: - ENTER: Confirm action or dialogue - ESC: Dismiss popup
+You can return to the large live view or to the view by clicking on the Back button: - 5 - 14.
+To add the Mobile Client as a shortcut on your mobile device follow these steps: - Android / Chrome: - Open the Mobile Client in the Safari app - Open Chrome's menu - Press the Add to Home Screen button - Enter a name for the shortcut and then press Add - The shortcut then appears on your home screen: